Frequently Asked Questions

 See the How it Works page which describes the Apache Labs bylaws.

 2. Why were the Apache Labs established?

 Innovation and research follow different lifecycles than incubation, development and maintenance.
 The firsts are efforts that are mostly done by a few individuals, with a lot of freedom and peace and it's expected of many of such efforts to fail.
 The ASF grew around established projects and focused its entire incubation efforts around the concept of nurturing and bootstrapping healthy and diverse open development communities.
 However, it has been duly noted that incubation and innovation can hardly coexist at the same time and that the foundation didn't contain a place were its own committers can get together and bootstrap new ideas and were forced to go to external locations.
 Apache Labs was established to provide a place were trusted individuals can innovate without the burden of community building, with the comfort of the apache infrastructure and remaining close to their peers, making it easier to get feedback and seeding new potential incubator podlings.

 3. Why can only apache committers ask for a lab?

-Apache Labs wants to be a place were it's easy and natural for people to work on new things and collaborate, without fearing that somebody is trying to 'abuse' the apache brand and boost their web visibility by just placing their stuff overhere.
+Apache Labs wants to be a place were it's easy and natural for people to work on new things and collaborate, without fearing that somebody is trying to 'abuse' the Apache brand and boost their web visibility by just placing their stuff overhere.
 Since it's really hard to create a 'trust' filter, Apache Labs is simply reusing the collective social filtering that project do in their normal activity by granting commit access.
-This drastically simplifies the labs operations and reduces social friction: you have to earn your social respect somewhere else in the foundation before you can ask for a lab.
+This drastically simplifies the labs operations and reduces social friction: you have to earn your social respect somewhere else in the foundation (be a committer in at least one Apache project) before you can ask for a lab.
 We are aware that this might potentially reduce our ability to innovate, but we are willing to pay this price for a simpler day-to-day operation.